gmvoit/just-the-docs/descriptions/EvolvingModels.md

   </script>
 </head>

-# Evolving Models
+# Feedback Models
 {: .no_toc}

-This page outlines how to construct an evolving **ExpCGM** model for a galactic atmosphere shaped by both cosmological accretion and feedback from its central galaxy.
+This page outlines how galactic feedback models are coupled with atmosphere models in the **ExpCGM** framework.

 {: .warning}
 This page is still under construction.